frankaemika/docs/source/franka_ros.rst

 franka_combinable_hw
 --------------------
-This package implements hardware classes that can be used to simultaneously control an arbitrary number of Panda robots with a single realtime controller with full state feedback.
+This package implements hardware classes that can be used to simultaneously control an arbitrary number of Panda robots with a single realtime controller.
 It is based on libfranka's force control methods and uses ``ros_control`` interfaces.
 This enables the user to develop coordinated controllers that require realtime state feedback from all robots.
 One instance of the class ``FrankaCombinableHW`` force-controls a single Panda robot and can be combined with other robots in the scope of the ``FrankaCombinedHW`` class, which organizes them and serves as the main hardware class for ``ros_control``. ``FrankaCombinedHW`` derives from ``CombinedRobotHW`` of the ``ros_control`` framework (see `<https://github.com/ros-controls/ros_control>`_).
 The ROS parameter server is used to determine which robots are loaded in the combined class at runtime.
 For an example on how to configure the ``FrankaCombinedHW`` in the according hardware node, see :ref:`franka_combined_control <franka_combined_control>`.
 The main difference of ``FrankaCombinableHW`` compared to ``FrankaHW`` is its integration with libfranka.
 To combine multiple robots, the spinning of the ``ros_control`` controllers must be decoupled from the spinning of multiple non-synchronized libfranka threads connecting to the various master controller devices,